WEBSITE TERMS: PLEASE READ CAREFULLY.

 We allow all individuals who work or provide services to us the right to freely choose employment and, the right to associate freely with other individuals.
 Workers are free to choose whether to join a trade union or not and as a result of our training, we offer an environment which is free from harassment and unlawful discrimination.
 We ensure our working practices are in accordance with the Equality Act 2010 and all employment legislation.
 We do not engage in forced or involuntary labour and have a zero tolerance approach to the same, meaning we do not tolerate any of our suppliers engaging in such conduct.

-As well as training managers, the organisation has raised awareness of modern slavery issues by putting up posters across the organisation's premises.
+As well as training managers and including our modern slavery policy within the organisation’s handbook, the organisation has raised awareness of modern slavery issues by putting up posters across the organisation's premises.

 The posters explain to staff: